jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 4. Run the payload with Akagi to bypass UAC and get elevated meterpreter session

 ---
-1. <u>Gain Initial Access on the target</u>: Run an initial Nmap scan and try to exploit any service.
+1. **Gain Initial Access on the target**: Run an initial Nmap scan and try to exploit any service.
 We'll use the meterpreter session to view the initial privileges and upload the payload/akagi executables to the target.

 **Useful Meterpreter Commands/Tips:**
 - Get current user => `getuid`